 - Preheat the oven to 180C/350F.
 Line a large baking sheet with parchment paper, generously spray it with cooking spray, and set aside.

-- Add the breaded chicken thighs on top and spray each one with more cooking spray.
+- Add the breaded chicken on top and spray each one with more cooking spray.
 Bake for 30-35 minutes, flipping halfway through.

 - Once the chicken is golden brown and reaches an internal temperature of 165F, remove them from the oven and serve immediately.